Wecasa Terms and Conditions

 To the extent permitted by law, Wecasa is not liable to Customers for the following:

-1. any theft or loss of property in connection with the Wecasa Services.
+1. Any theft or loss of property in connection with the Wecasa Services.

-2. any loss, damage, expenses or liability suffered by any third party in connection with the Customer’s use of the Platform.
+2. Any loss, damage, expenses, or liability suffered by any third party in connection with the Customer’s use of the Platform.

-4. any loss which is the result of an error by the Customer, circumstances outside of Wecasa’s control (even if we have taken reasonable care, such as disruptions in third party telecommunication networks) or due to the inherent limitations of the operation of an online service; or
+4. Any loss which is the result of an error by the Customer, circumstances outside of Wecasa’s control (even if we have taken reasonable care, such as disruptions in third-party telecommunication networks), or due to the inherent limitations of the operation of an online service; or

-5. any other loss, damage, costs or liability of the Customer in connection with the Wecasa Services, except if this is caused by a failure of Wecasa to deliver the Wecasa Services with the reasonable skill and care expected of a provider of similar digital intermediary services.
+5. any other loss, damage, costs, or liability of the Customer in connection with the Wecasa Services, except if this is caused by a failure of Wecasa to deliver the Wecasa Services with the reasonable skill and care expected of a provider of similar digital intermediary services.

-If Wecasa could be held liable to Customers, damages are limited by law to those losses which are either (i) obvious to both parties that such loss could happen, or (ii) at the time of entering into the contract, both Wecasa and the Customer knew that a specific loss might happen (for example, if the Customer had highlighted and discussed a particular concern with Wecasa during the booking process).
+If Wecasa could be held liable to Customers, damages are limited by law to those losses which are either (i) obvious to both parties that such loss could happen or (ii) at the time of entering into the contract, both Wecasa and the Customer knew that a specific loss might happen (for example, if the Customer had highlighted and discussed a particular concern with Wecasa during the booking process).

 Nothing in these T&Cs limits or excludes Wecasa’s liability to a Customer for personal injury or death caused by Wecasa’s negligence.